anthony-jourdon/Genepy/docs/source/usage.rst

 - matplotlib
 - pyvista

-To be able to import bcpy module its location needs to be known by the environment variable **$PYTHONPATH**.
+To be able to import genepy module its location needs to be known by the environment variable **$PYTHONPATH**.
 To do so, move yourself in bc-pre-processing and type